rocket7642/CSS143B/homework/homework1/problem_3/readme.md

 ## (30pt) Number That Appears The Most Times

 Write a function to find the number that appears the most times (highest frequency) in an integer array.
+All tests are provided to you already.

 For example: